 They’re especially good for areas where space is limited, like airports and train stations, because they don’t take up much space.

-These are the most common type of escalators.
+These are the most common types of escalators.
 The steps are arranged in a rectangular shape, with the outer edges of each step slightly curved.
 This design allows passengers to stand safely on both sides of the belt.
 The steps have holes through which the cables run from one end to another and are connected to motors at each end of the escalator.

 A typical belt-type escalator has two sets of parallel tracks that run along its length, with a pair of wheels on each track moving up and down as it travels along them.
-These wheels move in opposite directions for safety reasons: One set moves forward when going up and backwards when going down, while the other set does the opposite.
+These wheels move in opposite directions for safety reasons: One set moves forward when going up and backward when going down, while the other set does the opposite.
 They are connected by guide rails at either end to remain aligned.

-The curved escalator is a unique and eye-catching feature in many shopping centres and office buildings.
+The curved escalator is a unique and eye-catching feature in many shopping centers and office buildings.
 A curved escalator is a moving walkway that is curved in the middle.
 These escalators are usually found in airports, malls, department stores and other public places.

 The advantage of curved escalators is that they allow for much more efficient use of space than straight escalators.
 For example, a curved escalator can achieve the same vertical travel with less floor space than a straight one.
 This is because the radius of the curve allows for an arc longer than the arc created by a straight escalator.